outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - make tutorial for interface analysis or at least reading list of posts & docs

-  - add concept maps & system maps
+  - add more concept map & system map examples

   - abstract functions